-Deferred tax is calculated on a non-discounted basis using the tax rates and laws that that have been enacted or substantively enacted by the reporting date that are expected to apply to the reversal of the timing difference.
-Group relief is only accounted for to the extent that a formal policy is in place at the reporting period end.
+Deferred tax is calculated on a non-discounted basis using the tax rates and laws that that have been enacted or substantively enacted by the reporting date that are expected to apply to the reversal of the timing difference. group relief is only accounted for to the extent that a formal policy is in place at the reporting period end.
 Where no policy is in place, current and deferred tax is measured before benefits which may arise from a formal group relief policy.

-2.15 Related party transactions
+2.16 Related party transactions

-The company is a wholly owned subsidiary of UPP Bond 1 Limited which is a wholly owned subsidiary of the ultimate parent company UPP Group Holdings Limited and as such the company has taken advantage of the terms of FRS 102.33.1A not to disclose related party transactions which are eliminated on consolidation.
+The group is a wholly owned subsidiary of UPP Group Holdings Limited and as such the company has taken advantage of the terms of FRS 102.33.1A not to disclose related party transactions which are eliminated on consolidation.